BorveErik/ThymioProject/README.md

 Finally, simple motion control combined with local obstacle avoidance has been applied to achieve path following and to avoid unknown obstacles.

 The resulting Motion control is displayed in the video below (significantly speed up).
+The corresponding video in real time and high resolution can be found in the "Video" folder.

 https://user-images.githubusercontent.com/81572776/153708500-784dddef-6b9c-4efc-996d-09a122e975ed.mp4